Master of Public Policy Administration

 - Grade Point Average A minimum GPA of 3.0 on a 4.0 scale is required to be considered for regular admission.
 This GPA is higher than the minimum for the Graduate School.
 An undergraduate GPA below 3.0 will be considered on an individual basis for restricted admission.

 - Personal Statement Applicants are required to submit a 2-3 page personal statement to demonstrate competence in writing.
 The statement should explain how the MPPA program fits in with the applicant's educational and professional goals.
-This personal statement should be sent directly to the MPPA program; the statement of purpose in the web-based admission application is not sufficient.
+This personal statement may be sent directly to the MPPA program; a short statement of purpose in the web-based admission application is not sufficient.

 Please note that the MPPA process differs slightly from UMSL’s standard graduate school application – see two italicized points below:

-- Complete the online application: You must apply through the Graduate School’s online Application Form.
+- Complete the online application: You must apply through the Graduate School’s online Application.
 There may be an application fee.

 - Application Deadlines: We admit students for both Fall and Spring semesters.
 Applications are processed on a rolling basis.
 Prospective students may be admitted for the upcoming semester if space is available.

 - Graduate Record Examination (GRE) scores: The program does not require you to submit GRE scores.
 However, if you believe it would help your case, you are welcome to take the GRE and submit your scores.
 For more information, see GRE Information;

 - International students: You are required to document English proficiency.
 Information on admission requirements for international students is available at the International Student Services office.
 The telephone number is (314) 516-5229; fax: (314) 516-5636; email address: email@example.com.

 The current tuition rate is available on the Student Financial Services site.